mehfoozkhangithub/Masai-Revision/mock/interviewHandbook.md

       There are many different types of algorithms, each designed to solve specific types of problems.
 Some common examples of algorithms include sorting algorithms (such as bubble sort and merge sort), search algorithms (such as binary search and linear search), and graph algorithms (such as Dijkstra's algorithm and Kruskal's algorithm).

-- Q3.What are data structures ?
+- Q3.
+What are data structures ?

       In computer science, a data structure is a way of organizing and storing data in a computer's memory in a way that allows for efficient access and modification.
 Data structures provide a way to represent data and the relationships between different pieces of data in a logical and efficient manner.
 They are essential tools for managing large amounts of data and are used extensively in computer programming, databases, and other areas of computer science.